-In addition to Bishop Callon Holloway,Jr., the synod staff is comprised of four Assistants to the Bishop, Director of Communications, two Executive Secretaries, a Youth & Family Ministry Director, Director of Evangelical Mission and a part-time Pulpit Supply Coordinator.
-The four assistants are deployed to their respective territories for service and support.
+In addition to Bishop Suzanne Dillahunt, the synod staff is comprised of one Assistant to the Bishop, one Director of Evangelical Outreach (whose responsibilities also encompass that of an Assistant to the Bishop), Director of Communications, two Executive Secretaries, a Youth & Family Ministry Director, a part-time Congregational Remittance Coordinator, a part-time Candidacy Coordinator and a part-time Pulpit Supply Coordinator.
+The Assistant to the Bishop and Director of Evangelical Mission are deployed to their respective territories for service and support.

 The Southern Ohio Synod consists of six conferences that incorporate congregations throughout half the state of Ohio.

 We are located in at 300 South Second Street, Columbus, Ohio 43215.
 Our office telephone number is 614.464.3532 and our fax number is 614.464.3422.
 Our office is typically open Monday through Friday from 9 am until 4 pm.

 The Southern Ohio Synod logo consists of a cross, triangle and shepherd's staff.
 These three symbols represent the ways in which the synod carries out its mission: To be and make disciples of Jesus Christ in and through its congregations.

 The cross: Witnessing and evangelizing by spreading the Gospel--The synod provides opportunities for witness and evangelism through events such as the Global Mission Events, Schools for Mission, Discovering Hope, Spiritual Gift development, Faith Trek for youth, and task forces focusing on multi-cultural outreach and mission efforts in Tanzania and Mecklenburg.